 Organizing Your Closet

 Did you know that we wear less than half of our wardrobe 80% of the time?
 That means you have over 50% of your clothing sitting in your closet, unused, almost all the time.
 It’s fun to shop for new clothing and always have plenty of outfits to choose from, but it also leads to a very cluttered closet.
 Learning how to properly declutter clothes can make it easier to pick an outfit in the morning, reduce stress, and reshape buying habits.
-To get started decluttering your closet, follow these tips.
+To learn how to declutter your closet, follow these tips.

 Set aside a set amount of time